atomist-attic/rug-cli/README.md

 $ mvn install
 ```

-*Note:* At present, you may need to supply the `-DskipTests`
-command-line option until all tests only rely on publicly available
-Rugs.

 To create a new release of the project, simply push a tag of the form
 `M.N.P` where `M`, `N`, and `P` are integers that form the next
 appropriate [semantic version][semver] for release.
 For example: